maplefeng2008/python-app/README.md

-# python-test
+# python-app for study
-1. first test is request work time from command line use python.
+1. first app is request work time from command line use python.
   > scrape-cookie-worktime.py xxxxxxxx00782
+2. second app is send and recieve email.